 At this point you might not have all the details about the project tasks, so you can’t put a full and detailed project budget together.
 However, you can note down any budget constraints or the high-level estimation of expected costs.

 All projects have risks.
-This section of the Project Charter forms the early version of your project risk log.
+This section of the project charter forms the early version of your project risk log.
 Document any risks that you know about at this point so that the management team can see what might affect the project going forward.

 Project Manager Authority Levels

-Unless it is clear and documented somewhere else, it’s worth including a section in the Charter about what you can do without getting further sign off from someone more senior.
+Unless it is clear and documented somewhere else, it’s worth including a section in the charter about what the project manager can do without getting further sign-off from someone more senior.
 It generally relates to what tolerance levels have been set on the budget and timescales and would be expressed like this: “Project manager has a 10% tolerance on budget and a 5% tolerance on schedule.
 Any deviation above these approved limits must be signed off by the project sponsor.”

 Approving the Project Charter

-The final section of the Project Charter is the approvals section.
+The final section of the project charter is the approvals section.
 The project manager and project sponsor (or the person who kicked off the work, if a longer-term sponsor has yet to be appointed) should sign and date the document.
-Today, that’s likely to be via email so keep a copy of the email authorization in your project files in case you need to refer back to it.
+Today, that’s likely to be via email, so keep a copy of the email authorization in your project files in case you need to refer back to it.